TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 WP_024997086.1  D0T87_RS12665   57.772  772     301     13      8       763     28      790     0.0     908
 ```

-It seems the amylase of *B. fragilis* has a match wiht the D0T87_RS12665 sequence of Bacteroides51.
+It seems the amylase of *B. fragilis* has a match with the D0T87_RS12665 sequence of Bacteroides51.
 We can corroborate this by looking into the fasta file annotation header by doing something like this:

 ```bash
 grep D0T87_RS12665 Bacteroides51.faa